Signed in as:

 seeks professional help, Hunter, as your therapist, creates a working relationship with you to identify

-the negative coping strategies and replaces them with positive coping skills to better manage the
+the negative coping strategies and replace them with positive coping skills to better manage the

 symptoms of your unhappiness or dissatisfaction.
 Further, he will guide you using the power of